togawa28/mousestyles/doc/source/report/ultradian.rst

 Our statistical problems are three parts: data preparation, choice of the frequency or period, and modeling of rhythm patterns.

-- Data preparation: mouse behaviour are recorded based on time intervals or time points.
+- Data preparation:

+  Mouse behaviour are recorded based on time intervals or time points.
 For example, the beginning and ending time stamp of one food ingestion, or the coordinates of mouse position at a specific time point.
 We aggregate the